Should I wait to get a Reverse Mortgage? —The wrong answer could cost you thousands!

 Only a two percent change in interest rate, netted John a reverse mortgage $107,500 less than Marcia!

 The same is true for your home’s value.
-Home prices have risen steadily since the housing bubble burst and in many areas have made a full recovery and are on a level equal to the pre-bubble years.
+Home prices have risen steadily since the housing bubble burst and in many areas have made a full recovery.
 Where they go from here is anybody’s guess but most of the experts feel a correction is overdue.

 For many qualified homeowners, the combination of record low interest rates and increased property values have made this the opportune time to investigate a reverse mortgage.